Icybee/module-images/README.md

 ## License

-The package is licensed under the New BSD License - See the LICENSE file for details.
+The package is licensed under the New BSD License - See the (LICENSE)[LICENSE] file for details.